 The cosmic distance what?
-The cosmic distance ladder is basically a grouping of the methods that scientists use to measure distances in space.
-No one method works for every group of distances, so there is a succession of methods that has been dubbed a “ladder”.
-The infinity symbol on the front of “Dimensionaut” is Simon Collins’ visualization of the cosmic distance ladder.
+The cosmic distance ladder is basically a group of methods that scientists use to measure distances in space.
+No one method works for every selection of distances, so there is a succession of methods that has been dubbed a “ladder”.
+The infinity symbol on the front of “Dimensionaut” is the band’s visualization of the cosmic distance ladder.
 It’s basically his time machine.

 3. Pale Blue Dot

 “I’m feeding love/ feeling pain and the in-organics/ I, I am not afraid to try and understand it”.
 We finally arrive to the first “normal” song on “Dimensionaut”.
-This song, “Pale Blue Dot”, shows Collins’ love for Carl Sagan and his illustration of the earth as a pale blue dot in space.
+This song, “Pale Blue Dot”, shows the band’s love for Carl Sagan and his illustration of the earth as a pale blue dot within a vast universe.
 However, it is also the beginning of the story.

 But what does this mean?
 Well, when man first photographed the earth from space, it changed people’s concepts of mankind and what we mean in the grand scheme of things.
 All of a sudden, our lives were put in perspective.
 We are tiny beings on a tiny planet in the middle of an enormous universe.
 Do our problems, squabbles, and issues really matter?
 Do we even really matter?

-You see, Collins sees this as freedom: When we put our lives in true perspective, we can begin to prioritize.
+You see, the band sees this as freedom: When we put our lives in true perspective, we can begin to prioritize.
 Money?
 War?
 That argument you just had with your spouse?
-Our problems seem enormous, and we feel like we are the center of the universe.
+Our problems seem enormous, and we pretend like we are the center of the universe.
 But are we really?
 Are we really that important?
 And, if we aren’t that important, how petty does that make our problems?
 More on that later, though.

 4. I Am Dimensionaut

-In the fourth track on Sound of Contact’s debut album, we begin to get to know this dimensionaut.
+In the fourth track on Sound of Contact’s debut album, we begin to get to know this dimensionaut a little more.
 “I’m not inhuman/ But I have lost all sense of self/ I pray for resilience/ Disguised as someone else”.
 Indeed, he is not some kind of superior being, god, or alien.
 He’s a man.
 He’s a man that is searching and somewhat lost in the chaos of this world.

 “Swallow all ’til ruin/ Then I wonder why I ache/ I’m not the only one/ Many fall from their mistakes”.
 He’s a man that has been so focused on everything else that he’s forgotten what it means to be human.
 And, as he visits his home planet once again, a spark of humanity ignites in his soul.
 He sees the sorrow, heartache, and pain.
 He sees the abuse, the murder, and the depression.
 And he wants to do something about it.

 However, one of the most important things to remember about this whole album is that this dimensionaut doesn’t have the answer.
 He doesn’t.
 Not yet.
-He can give some perspective (Pale Blue Dot), but he doesn’t have the answer for all the problems in the world.
-And his own heart aches because of it, as those problems are within him, too.
+He can give some perspective (“Pale Blue Dot”), but he doesn’t have the answer for all the problems in the world.
+And his own heart aches because of it, as he can sense those problems within him, too.